 Benefits of a Bilingual Education

 “In an increasingly globalised world it is imperative young people are equipped to compete in a global economy and participate in a global society.
 This will require not only knowledge of other languages but also the skills to excel in a highly connected world.”
-The Hon.
-Martin Dixon MP, Minister for Education, ‘Victoria as a Learning Community’ (November 2011)
+Martin Dixon MP, Minister for Education, ‘Victoria as a Learning Community.‘ (November 2011)

-Currently there are 104 students with more than ten nationalities and more than 15 various spoken languages attending our school.
+Currently we count more than 100 students, 17 ethnic backgrounds and 14 spoken languages at our school.
 To cater for the distinct learning requirements of our students, we have differentiated our methods and optimised the learning environment.
 Where necessary, we also provide remedial lessons to support the acquisition of both languages.
-This provides students who have few to no prior language skills with the opportunity to learn in a supported school environment.
+This provides students who have little or no prior language skills with the opportunity to learn in a supported school environment.